ahmadpanah/FlexiMigrate-Framework/README.md

 # FlexiMigrate Migration State Machine

 The FlexiMigrate framework utilizes a Finite State Machine (FSM) to manage the lifecycle of live container migration requests.
 This ensures a structured, traceable, and robust process, handling both successful executions and potential failures.
-The states and transitions are defined in Table 2 and visualized in Figure 4 of the accompanying paper.
+The states and transitions are defined in Table 2 and visualized in Figure 4 of the reference paper.

 This part provides example log snippets demonstrating the state transitions logged by the `Migration Manager` and other interacting components during various migration scenarios.
 These examples help illustrate the FSM's behavior in practice.